Before you apply

 - proving that you are a genuine temporary entrant.

-A non-refundable visa application charge of AUD$535 applies to most student visa applications.
-Applicants who are bringing eligible family members to live with them in Australia while they study should note that an additional applicant charge applies for each family member included in a combined visa application.
+A non-refundable base application charge of approximately AUD$575 applies to most visa applications.
+Applicants who are bringing eligible family members to live with them in Australia while they study should note that an additional applicant charge applies for each additional family member included in a combined visa application.
 This charge is added to the base application charge and varies according to the age of the additional applicant(s).
 In addition, there may be other expenses associated with your visa application, such as costs for medical examinations, police checks and the translation of documents into English (if required).
-For more information, see the Fees and Charges section of the Department of Immigration and Border Protection website.
+For more information, see the Fees and Charges section of the DIBP website.

 If you are the parent or legal guardian of a child under 18 who is moving to Australia to study, you can also apply for permission to live in Australia as a student guardian on a Student Guardian Visa.
 Student guardians can live in Australia for the duration of their child's course or until the child turns 18.
 There may also be exceptional circumstances where a student over 18 years of age may need a guardian for religious or cultural reasons.